sparker888/wri-case-study/src/app/page.md

 ![We Broke Records!](/images/gravital-slide-wri.png)

-## 🎉 Woot!
-We broke records!!
+## 🎉 We broke records!

-Welcome to the Wheel Rail Interaction (WRI) 2024 case study.
-Here we'll review how I worked with the Wheel Rail Seminars team to redesign the company's event website, which began in early 2023 and culminated in the WRI 2024 Conference held in Chicago in May 2024.
-I'll share our vision to enhance the company's brand, better showcase the event speakers, improve technical performance, and help users more easily navigate and register for the event.
+Welcome to the Wheel Rail Interaction (WRI) 2024 website redesign case study.
+This site showcases how I worked with the Wheel Rail Seminars team to redesign the company's event website, which began in early 2023 and culminated in the WRI 2024 Conference held in Chicago in May 2024.
+I share our vision to enhance the company's brand, better showcase the event speakers, improve technical performance, and help users more easily navigate and register for the event.

-By the end of the event, and the conclusion of this case study, you will see how we achieved our key goals and delivered significant improvements to our core KPIs.
+Included are details on how we achieved our key goals and delivered significant improvements to our core KPIs.
 Most notably, we increased traffic by 12%, boosted conversions by an impressive 23.5%, and saw a remarkable 32% rise in overall attendees.
-The WRI 2024 website also also broke records!
+The WRI 2024 website also broke several attendance records!
 For two of the three seminars, the Rail Transit Seminar and the Principles Course, we achieved the highest attendance on record, going back 29 years.
 Enjoy!

 ## First, quick introductions

 ![The Team!](/images/wrs-seattle.png)

 I'm honored to be working with the talented [WRS Team](https://sparker888.com/articles/joining-forces-with-wheel-rail-seminars).
 While I served as the project producer, it was the combined efforts of the WRS team and Web designer Randy Karey, who led the new design direction of the website, that made it all possible.
 Working with true professionals made all the difference because I knew the bigger picture was covered when I turned my attention to implementing the design as the developer to create the final WRI 2024 online experience.

+---

 ## What is the WRI Conference?